israfila3/Tensorflow2.4.1-C-CPP-DLL-RTX3090Ti/README.md

 Download Tensorflow r2.4 from "https://github.com/tensorflow/tensorflow/tree/r2.4"
 Unzip the file.
 Configure the Tensorflow with install CUDA 11.1
 Run “configure.py”.
-Configure according to images shown below
+Configure according to A,B,C,D,E,F steps

    A) First it asks location of Python.
 Press Enter to leave default value: